Claybrooke Magna: History

 Claybrooke Village Hall is a traditional Victorian building located along the main street, which has been modernised in recent years to offer facilities for social and sporting events within the local community.
 It can accommodate up to 100 people in the main hall and the Meeting Room has space for up to 30.

 In the 1960s new homes were built in Claybrooke on the site of the original woodyard and listed buildings Claybrooke Mill and Claybrooke Hall were refurbished.
 Although local amenities diminished resulting in the village shop and post office closing.

 In 1972 Whitmores Timbers relocated their site in Bury St Edmunds to its current centrally located site within the village of Claybrooke Magna.
 The remains of the chapel still remain in Claybrooke but serve the purpose of storing machinery from the woodyard.

 Claybrooke Magna has previously accommodated three pubs within the village, one of these being 'The Blue Bell' which was closed in the 1920s and had an alternate use as a bakehouse after closure.
 In 1986 it was recorded as being the private house of 'The White House' but according to records has since been demolished.
 'The Royal Oak' was situated on the Main Road and was known as The Woodcutter at time of closure.

-Although, the village is currently home to a local pub called 'The Pig in Muck'.
-In July 2013, it opened its very own brewery to the general public.
-Allowing the general public to see how the beer is brewed.
-It is now brewing the Pig Pub Brewery cask conditioned beers which are all served within the pub and also at a sister pub located in Leicester City Centre.

 In 1997, TV actor Barry Evans was found dead at his home in Claybrooke Magna.
 A youth was charged with attempted murder but later released.
 The exact circumstances surrounding his death remain a mystery.